GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Contagion from the Eclipse Protocol gear set can destroy at least 2 waves of drones if one spawns shortly after the previous one
 - equip the Jammer Pulse for drone rooms
 - every time an enemy dies, expect a new wave of enemies to spawn so you're not caught off guard
-- foaming a boss/hunter/rogue stops them from using a medkit
+- foaming a boss/hunter/rogue stops them from using an armor kit
 - going down or dying on an objective keeps capturing it
 - immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator's Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can be destroyed)
 - immune reviver drones, turrets and warhounds can be disrupted